osoc22/project-inspector-widget/readme.md

   <img src="https://osoc.be/editions/2022/projects/inspector-widget.svg" width="250px" />
 </div>

+This repo contains the website and some documentaion for the Inspector Widget project.
+If you want to find out more about the project, take a look at the [GitHub pages](https://osoc22.github.io/project-inspector-widget) website.

 ## What is Inspector Widget? 👀
 Explain.

 ## Inspector Widget: Meet the team 👨‍👩‍👦‍👦

-Explain.
+Code: Victor Vansteenkiste, Arthur Coenen and Tischa Nyanguile

+Communication: Camilla Frison

+Coaches: Chris Leroy, Bavo Lodewyckx, Miel Van Opstal

 ## Branches 🌲